bayertom/IHFL/readme.md

 1.3.1 Setting the pseudonorm

-The pseudonorm can be set using the parameter "norm"
+The desired (pseudo) norm can be set using the parameter "norm"

 +norm=val

+where
 	abn: tangent model, pseudonorm G1
 	dis: tangent model, pseudonorm G2
 	ablp: secant model, pseudonorm G3